 You should decide your moves by calculating the probability of various dangers.
 You initially know that the Wumpus is located in one of the other 13 cells.
 You also know that the gold is located in one of the 13 cells.
-You also know that the 13 cells each have a 20% chance of being a pit.
+You also know that each of the 13 cells has a 20% chance of being a pit.

-7.1 Wumpus Rules
+9.1 Wumpus Rules

 Maximize your points, which you gain and lose as follows.
-Cost: -1 for each action Cost: -10 for shooting arrow Penalty: -10 for bumping into a wall Penalty: -1000 for death (by pit or Wumpus) Reward: +1000 for getting the gold Reward: +100 for each new room visited / explored Reward: +100 for quitting back at the entrance (1,1) Reward: +100 for killing the Wumpus
+Cost: -1 for each action Cost: -10 for shooting your arrow Penalty: -10 for bumping into a wall Penalty: -1000 for death (by pit or Wumpus) Reward: +1000 for getting the gold Reward: +100 for each new room visited / explored Reward: +100 for quitting back at the entrance (1,1) Reward: +100 for killing the Wumpus

-Make your program an executable that will run from the command line.
+Make your program an executable that will run from the command line in a Linux environment.